Heavy Metal in Baghdad

 Heavy Metal in Baghdad is a 2007 rockumentary film following filmmakers Eddy Moretti and Suroosh Alvi as they track down the Iraqi heavy metal band Acrassicauda amidst the Iraq War.

 Synopsis

 In 2003, the Iraqi heavy-metal band Acrassicauda was the subject of a Vice magazine article.
 With the magazine's help, they were able to stage a sell-out show in 2005 despite the recent ousting of Saddam Hussein.
 Filmmakers from Vice returned to Iraq in 2006 to track down the band.
 Upon their return they discovered the multitude of death and destruction, including rehearsing studios destroyed by bombs.

-Candid interviews with the band members allows an insight into a sub section of society steeped in American pop culture and the hostilities this attracts.
+Candid interviews with the band members allow an insight into a sub section of society steeped in American pop culture and the hostilities this attracts.

 Production

 The film was shot over three years.
 Filming locations included Baghdad and Erbil in Iraq, Beirut, Lebanon and Damascus, Syria.
 The film was distributed by VBS.tv, part of the Vice media conglomerate.
 During the filming it was revealed that the Syrian government did not intend to extend the visas of the band to stay in Syria; as a result, the filmmakers campaigned to raise funds to relocate the band in a safer country, rather than return to Iraq.
 In 2009, the band were resettled in the United States as refugees.